wp-plugins/product-support-for-woocommerce/Readme.txt

 * Building paid community sites with BuddyPress

-Note: This plugin requires either bbPress or BuddyPress to function properly.
+**Note:** This plugin requires either bbPress or BuddyPress to function properly.

+Want more WordPress theme and plugin, dont forget to visit [Themology] (http://themology.net/ "Your one stop WordPress Shop")

 == Installation ==